JGRennison/OpenTTD-patches/README.md

 * Enable vehicle group management actions on other companies' stations.
 * Add support for allowing/disallowing supply to a station, per cargo, by ctrl-clicking the station cargo rating.
 * Add setting to show a company-coloured mark next to vehicles in vehicle list windows, if their owner does not match the list owner.
+* Add a waiting cargo history graph for stations.
+* Add a tooltip to show station rating details (controlled by a setting).

 #### Towns